Pixneb/OpenUSD-proposals/proposals/spline-animation/README.md

 a smooth shape, but one that is very different than what is authored.

 We may wish to choose one of these algorithms, but a third would be more
-predictable: create a cusp where the Bezier curve overlaps itself.
+predictable: create a cusp (a sharp point) where the Bezier curve overlaps itself.

 It is also theoretically possible to forbid tangents that cause crossovers.
-But this would likely be surprising, and would violate our "All Splines Valid" principle (detailed below).
+But this would likely be surprising, and would violate our "All Splines Valid" principle (described below under "Error Handling").

 ![Crossovers](./crossovers.png)